Corey Bailey

 making the assumption that audio tape can be successfully baked without any

-as a last resort because changes in the oxide take place that are both measurable
+Digital) as a last resort because changes take place in the oxide that are

-and often permanent.
-To be fair, there are certain brands and types of analog audio
+measurable and often permanent.
+To be fair, there are certain brands and types

-tape that will only respond to baking and there are a few that simply won’t respond
+of analog audio tape that will only respond to baking and there are a few that

-to any of the processes listed in this article.
-I will first test a polyester (PET) based
+simply won’t respond to any of the processes listed in this article.
+I will first test a

-playable or ready to lubricate, is to bake it.
+suffering from Sticky Shed Syndrome, playable or ready to lubricate, is baking.

-Sticky Shed Syndrome is actually the result of a chemical process known to
+Sticky Shed Syndrome (SSS) is actually the result of a chemical process known

 The recording industry (Film, Records, etc.) was quick to adopt the process